Oregon Curl Free Peach

 An excellent variety for the Northwest, Oregon Curl Free Peach is resistant to Peach Leaf Curl and produces good crops of large, tasty, sweet and juicy, orange-yellow Peaches.
 These delicious, semi-freestone peaches ripen in mid-August and are excellent for fresh eating, baking, and preserves.

 One of our favorite fruits, tree ripened Peaches and Nectarines are irresistibly delicious.
 Easier to grow than ever, you can harvest these delectable fruits in the Northwest and other regions of the US.
-Our leaf-curl resistant varieties are especially important to Northwest gardeners who do not want to spray their trees.

 Latin Name: Prunus persica

 Site and Soil: Peaches and Nectarines like full to 1/2 day sun and well-drained soil.

 Rootstock Description: Our Peaches and Nectarines are grafted on Lovell Peach rootstock.
 Lovell Peach is well adapted to different soil types.

 Pollination Requirements: Self-fertile.